docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-Retrieves the markers associated with this project item.
+Retrieves the :ref:`Marker <marker>` objects associated with this project item.

 **Parameters**